Celtic Druids Membership

 L’Ordre des Druides Gaels.

 The oldest known Spiritual Tradition of Pagan Ireland is Druidism; this is expressed today as Pagan Spirituality by members of Ord na Druí.
 This Order of Gaelic Druids promulgates native Gaelic Druidism in this island.
-We refer to this as the 'Path to the Light' and this may be understood as our expression or connection to the primordial tradition that we call 'Slí an Druí' in our native language.
+We refer to this as the 'Path to the Light' and this may be understood as our expression or connection to Nature and to the primordial tradition that we call 'Slí an Druí' in our native language.
 Ord na Druí was founded in 2007 and is a full member of L'Ordre des Druides / the World Druid Order.

 Our understanding is that the native insular Druí never worshiped the Sun, Moon or the Planets but instead placed the highest importance in Truth, Integrity and Respect and Love.
 Acknowledging and expressing this is central to the Path of the Gaelic Druid for all members of our Order today.
 We must love life, honour the gods, do no evil, practice bravery, seek wisdom and walking our path - we must always have tolerance for others knowing right from wrong and speaking the Truth.

-Ours is a spiritual world - of Sacred Fire and Living Water in the Three Realms - Sky, Sea and Land and of the Three Cauldrons - Warmth, Vocation and Knowledge.
+Ours is the spiritual world of Nature - of Sacred Fire and Living Water in the Three Realms - Sky, Sea and Land and of the Three Cauldrons - Warmth, Vocation and Knowledge.
 We honour the Old Gods at their ancient temples as our Gaelic Ancestors did and we hold Sacred Fire Ceremonies and Sweat Houses and Questing for inner transformation.
 The roots of this ancient tradition are in the oldest temples in this island where Druí still honour the Sun and Moon cycles with Ritual Ceremony “as Gaeilge”.

 Declared Intention of Ord na Drui

-The Order declares intention to preserve, protect and nurture our unique Gaelic Culture and Celtic Heritage - our native language, music, song and dance, traditional story telling, trades, crafts and skills, and to nurture interest in and respect for trees and animals in the natural world by our active involvement; this is Pagan Spirituality.
+The Order declares intention to preserve, protect and nurture our unique Gaelic Culture and Celtic Heritage - our native language, music, song and dance, traditional story telling, trades, crafts and skills, and to nurture interest in and respect for Nature, trees and animals in the natural world by our active involvement; this is Pagan Spirituality.
 The Source of all is seen and felt as the expression of the Gods and Goddess giving us the balance of opposites resulting in creation and growth.

 The Eightfolds of the Sun Year as determined by the Quarters and Cross Quarters of a full cycle of the Zodiac and the Full and Dark Moons are celebrated with ritual ceremony aligned to sidereal time aka natural, sacred or Celtic Time.
 Our temples are all the sacred sites, holy wells and the ceremonial enclosures on this Island.
 All things are alive and have unique expression and this is acknowledged in our respect for all existence.
 This order is not a church and there is no worship or hierarchy or book of dogma on our Path.
 A Druí is one who has training and ability in the holding of Ceremony and who may specialize in other areas of service.
 A ‘Grove’ is a gathering of like-minded people meeting together in Circle to share, celebrate and heal.
 An Ard Druí is one who hosts / facilitates a Grove.
 Men and Women practice equally as Druí and many teach as well as offering healing, guidance and counseling.
 Many Druí honour the 'rights of passage' for birth, handfasting, marriage and death with a simple blessing ceremony and an attendant air of dignity.
 Some Druí may alternate between Solitary and Grove activities.